Amulet-Team/Amulet-Core/README.md

 ## Contributing

+### Running from Source
+1. Clone the project using `git clone https://github.com/Podshot/Amulet-Map-Editor`
+2. When inside the folder you cloned, install the requirements using `pip -r requirements.txt`
+3. To format your files automatically before committing changes, use `pre-commit install`

 ### Branch Naming
 Branches should be created when a certain bug or feature may take multiple attempts to fix.
 Naming them should follow the following convention (even for forked repositories when a pull request is being made):